rskpdev/ECE-143-Project/README.md

 Machine Learning of the features from dataset are stored in the notebook in [notebooks](hhttps://github.com/rskpdev/ECE-143-Project/blob/main/model) folder.<br>
 View notebook here [jupyter nbviewer](https://github.com/rskpdev/ECE-143-Project/blob/main/model/prediction.ipynb)

+PCA.py is used for performing PCA to extract the top 2 features for visualization. model.py consists of all the models used in prediction, plotting confusion matrix and calculating the metric scores. encoder.py this file encodes the categorical features in dataset. split_dataset.py splits the dataset into testing and training sets